How to Use AI Agents for Offensive Security

 Should You Build Security Agents In-House or Use a Provider?

 The first decision is whether you want an external provider of agents or your own in-house build.
 The catch is that models need a good enough harness, which is often why in-house builds struggle to perform well.
 Research shows this: the same GPT-4 model that exploited 87% of one-day vulnerabilities with a proper agent harness dropped to 7% without one .
 Harness quality, not raw model choice, is what separates agents that find real exploits.
-We've worked with hundreds of companies, and oftentimes, red teams aren't large enough to build such robust agent harnesses that can keep up.
+If you are still surveying the provider side, our roundup of the best AI tools for red teams covers where each one fits.
+We've worked with hundreds of companies, and oftentimes, red teams aren't large enough to build agent harnesses strong enough to keep up.
 That's why we built MindFort, for any team to have access to leading security agents.

 How Do You Keep Agents Scoped?